crowdint/rails3-jquery-autocomplete/README.markdown

 In the example above, you will search by _name_, but the autocomplete list will display the result of _funky_method_

-This wouldn't really make much sense unless you use it with the :id_element HTML tag.
+This wouldn't really make much sense unless you use it with the "data-id-element" attribute.
 (See below)

 Only the object's id and the column you are searching on will be returned in JSON, so if your display_value method requires another parameter, make sure to fetch it with the :extra_data option